Enesuygurs/Ramazan-2025/README.md

 ✅ **City Selection** — Allows users to select their city for accurate prayer times.
 ✅ **Notifications** — Sends reminders 15 minutes before sahur and iftar times.
 ✅ **Optimized Performance** — Uses minimal system resources for smooth operation.
+✅ Supports All 81 Cities in Turkey — Provides accurate prayer times for every city in Turkey.

 ## 🚀 Installation